opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```

 !!! tip "Tip"
-    You will need to wait a short while for LoadBalancer URL to become ready before you can access it inthe browser.
+    You will need to wait a short while for LoadBalancer URL to become ready before you can access it in the browser.

 You can retrieve the LoadBalancer URL with: